How does Brexit affect consumer rights?

 2. Have you got six months left on your passport?

-If you answered no to either of these questions, you may not be able to travel to a Schnegen country until you've renewed your passport.
+If you answered no to either of these questions, you may not be able to travel to a Schengen country until you've renewed your passport.

 The government is advising people to renew their passports as soon as possible.

-In a no-deal Brexit scenario there could be potential disruption to flights around 29 March 2019 and in the days following it, as the UK would not be part of the Common Aviation Area and would need to agree bilateral arrangements.
+In a no-deal Brexit scenario there could be potential disruption to flights around the date the UK leaves the EU and in the days following it, as the UK would not be part of the Common Aviation Area and would need to agree bilateral arrangements.

 If flight disruption resulting from Brexit is regarded as an extraordinary circumstance, you won't be entitled to compensation or a refund on admin fees or accommodation losses, but you should try to get a refund on your ticket.

 The government has advised you check with your travel insurer whether you would be covered for flight delays as a result of a no-deal Brexit.